Paris – The 10 Best Art Museums

 Despite the museum’s best efforts (and the gorgeous glass Pyramid opened in 1989) the Louvre is composed of three separate pavilions.
 You must visit the Louvre.
 It is amazing, but it can also be challenging — just ask anyone who waited for years to view the Mona Lisa and inquire “Were you satisfied, or disappointed?”

 A presentation of jackets embroidered with jewels, gold & rock crystal (below) created by the fashion designer Yves Saint Laurent was on display in the Galerie d’Apollon (room 705, Denon Wing) in 2022 to honor the French couturier, who died in Paris in 2008.
-His creations were presented here to illuminate a dialogue with the lavish crown jewels.
+His creations were presented in this Galerie to illuminate a dialogue with the lavish crown jewels.

 First designed in the 1660s, the gold decoration of the Gallery of Apollo was completed in the mid-19th century to give visual form to the sun’s power within our solar system.
 This room has housed the Louvre’s collection of French Crown Jewels since 1887.